aws-samples/aws-secure-environment-accelerator/README.md

 While flexible, the AWS Accelerator is delivered with a sample configuration file which deploys an opinionated and prescriptive architecture designed to help meet the security and operational requirements of many governments around the world.
 Tuning the parameters within the configuration file allows for the deployment of customized architectures and enables the solution to help meet the multitude of requirements of a broad range of governments and public sector organizations.

 The installation of the provided prescriptive architecture is reasonably simple, deploying a customized architecture does require extensive understanding of the AWS platform.
-The sample deployment specifically help customers meet NIST 800-53 and/or CCCS Medium Cloud Control Profile (formerly PBMM).
+The sample deployment specifically helps customers meet NIST 800-53 and/or CCCS Medium Cloud Control Profile (formerly PBMM).

 ![Diagram](./docs/operations/img/ASEA-high-level-architecture.png)